nilason/grass-conda/README.md

 ## Instructions

 Fork or download this grass-conda repository to local disk.
 In terminal `cd` to the grass-conda directory.
 Make sure you have the GRASS GIS source directory on local disk.
 Edit the `configure-build.sh` file.
 Start compiling with `./build-grass.sh`.

+You can also do `./build-grass.sh --help` for info on possible configurations, that overrides the configure-build.sh.